cheat/snap/README.md

   - [x] Publish the confined snap in the Snap store beta channel
   - [x] Update the install instructions in this `README.md`
   - [x] Post a call for testing on the [Snapcraft Forum](https://forum.snapcraft.io) - [Call for testing cheat](https://forum.snapcraft.io/t/call-for-testing-cheat)
-  - [ ] Make a post in the [Snapcraft Forum](https://forum.snapcraft.io) asking for a transfer of the snap name from you to snapcrafters - [link]()
+  - [-] Make a post in the [Snapcraft Forum](https://forum.snapcraft.io) asking for a transfer of the snap name from you to snapcrafters - [link]()
-  - [ ] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, and configure the repo for automatic publishing into edge on commit
+  - [-] Ask a [Snapcrafters admin](https://github.com/orgs/snapcrafters/people?query=%20role%3Aowner) to fork your repo into github.com/snapcrafters, and configure the repo for automatic publishing into edge on commit
   - [x] Add the provided Snapcraft build badge to this `README.md`
   - [x] Publish the snap in the Snap store stable channel
   - [x] Update the install instructions in this `README.md`
   - [ ] Post an announcement in the [Snapcraft Forum](https://forum.snapcraft.io) - [link]()
-  - [ ] Submit a pull request or patch upstream that adds snap install documentation - [link]()
+  - [x] Submit a pull request or patch upstream that adds snap install documentation - [link](https://github.com/cheat/snap#install)
-  - [x] Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - [link]()
+  - [x] Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - [link](https://github.com/cheat/snap/blob/master/snap/snapcraft.yaml)
   - [x] Add upstream contact information to the `README.md`
   - If upstream accept the PR:
     - [ ] Request upstream create a Snap store account